Arjuuuu07/F.T-Physiological-Instability-Detection-Engine/README.md

 | Result Match | 60.86% (33,323 rows) |
 | Exact Match (Both) | 54.10% (29,618 rows) |

-The ~54% exact match is **expected and informative**.
+The ~54% exact match is expected and informative.
 It reflects the fundamental difference in philosophy: NEWS2 asks *"Is this patient currently outside normal bounds?"* — F.T asks *"Is this patient's trajectory heading toward failure?"*

 ### What NEWS2 Structurally Cannot See